 The 2019/20 Rugby 7’s continue with a visit to Cape Town, South Africa, from 13-15 December.
 This weekend will see both the Men’s and Women’s sides compete, and using the options listed in this guide you won’t miss the available action when watching at home or streaming matches live to a mobile device.

 2019 Rugby World Sevens Preview

-2019 Singapore Sevens Live TV (Sydney time)
+2019 HSBC Dubai Sevens Live TV Schedule (Sydney time)

 Watch or Stream Rugby 7’s Live

 You won’t find the World Rugby Sevens on Free to Air TV, but Fox Sports of Australia (Foxtel and Kayo) will provide exclusive live coverage as the top men’s and women’s teams square off in South Africa (Dec 13-15).
 So if you’re a resident of Australia you may wish to review Foxtel Now, which currently has a 10 day free trial and offers Rugby fans an opportunity to watch the World Sevens live online with compatible internet connected devices.

 Alternatively, Kayo Sports has a 14 day trial offering and will have every Men’s and Women’s game Live and On Demand.
 Kayo offers live HSBC Rugby Sevens streaming with eligible mobile devices and browsers, including select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge, with new apps and platforms arriving soon.
 Kayo will also provide on demand replays of the Dubai Sevens tournament so you can conveniently catch-up on those matches you may have missed.

 Dubai Men’s Rugby 7’s Cup Finals (Sydney time)